danielpodwysocki/proxmox/README.md

 # proxmox

-An ansible collection of modules for managing Proxmox.
+A collection of Ansible modules for managing Proxmox.

 To install run: